Audi Nomenclature: How Audi Names Its Models?

 Lastly, Audi’s name is a unique part of the brand that has helped the company build a strong identity and be flexible enough to appeal to a wide audience.
 Each Audi has a letter and number that tell you something about it, like how fast it goes or what kind of body it has.
 The nomenclature used by Audi helps customers select the car that will meet their requirements.
 By the end of this article, we hope you have understood the topic “Audi Nomenclature: How Audi Names Its Models”.

-Where can you buy BMW Spare Parts in Dubai?
+Where can you buy Audi Spare Parts in Dubai?